Artist database

 In 2003 Vásáry's book "A zenén túl" (Beyond the Music) was published.
 In 2005 Thomas Böttger's book on Vásáry was published in Germany under the title "Gespräche mit Tamás Vásáry" (Conversations with Tamás Vásáry).

 Prizes and distinctions: Bach and Paderewsky medals; Honorary Member of the Royal Academy of Music and the Royal College of Music in London; Chevalier des arts et lettres (Order of Knights of Art and Literature) in France; in Hungary the Middle Cross of the Hungarian Order of Merit, the Kossuth Prize, the Millennial Kölcsey Prize, Gold Medal of the President of the Republic of Hungary (twice), and the Hungarian Heritage Prize.
-His work was honored in 2017 with Order of Saint Stephen of Hungary.
+In 2009 he was awarded with Béla Bartók-Ditta Pásztory Award.
+His work was honored in 2017 with Order of Saint Stephen of Hungary and in 2024 he was the Bartók Radio's lifetime achievement award winner of the year.

 In 2006 he founded the Zoltán Kodály World Youth Orchestra, with which has made a tour in Hungary and Belgium in 2007.
 A two-week European tour has been planned for the summer of 2008.